With so many things fighting for your attention each day, do you ever feel like you are being pulled in many directions at once?

 When the constant stimulation of daily life gets to be a little much, the feeling of ‘flying off the handle’ or ‘losing a grip’ can be a good indication of falling out of balance — this is something that every human being can attest to experiencing at some point.

-When we encounter a tough challenege or an emotionally charged circumstance where things become too heavy on the mind, being grounded is what keeps us firmly rooted within our self and in reality.
+When we encounter a tough challenge or an emotionally charged circumstance where things become too heavy on the mind, being grounded is what keeps us firmly rooted within ourselves and in reality.
 To be grounded is the ability to maintain balance, stability, and presence of mind, no matter what is happening around you.